rjarv/solarmap/README.md

 # Solar Map

 Produces a solar raster map for the current time.
 Rasters are produced at 0.5° resolution.
-Processing time will vary per machine but a modest processor takes about 6 minutes per raster.
+Processing time will vary per machine but a modest processor takes about 6 minutes per raster with --high-accuracy and less than 1 minute without.

 ![alt text](https://pysolar.readthedocs.io/en/latest/_images/reference_frame.png "how pysolar calculates solar radiation")